-The Leningrad nuclear power plant-2 (LNPP2) is being developed next to the existing Leningrad NPP in the town of Sosnovy Bor in Leningrad Oblast, Russia.
+The Leningrad nuclear power plant-2 (LNPP2) is being developed next to the existing Leningrad nuclear power plant (NPP) in the town of Sosnovy Bor in Leningrad Oblast, Russia.
 The plant is located on the southern shore of the Gulf of Finland, approximately 70km to the west of the Saint Petersburg city centre.

 The project is being developed to replace the existing RBMK-1000 type reactors at the Leningrad NPP, which are nearing expiry.
-The design life of the first unit is estimated to be until 2018, while that second unit until 2020, and that of the third and fourth units until 2025.
+The design life of the first unit is estimated to be until 2018, while the second unit is until 2020, and the third and fourth units are until 2025.